SonarSource/sonar-scanning-examples/swift-coverage/README.md

 ### Using slather (highly recommended)

-[Slather](https://github.com/SlatherOrg/slather) is a Ruby gem that generates coverage reports for Xcode projects and can hook into CI.
+[Slather](https://github.com/SlatherOrg/slather) is a Ruby gem that generates coverage reports for Xcode projects and integrates with CI.
 See various options and output formats [here](https://github.com/SlatherOrg/slather/blob/master/lib/slather/command/coverage_command.rb).

 ```shell
 # --build-directory flag is optional if you defined a build folder earlier such as `xcodebuild -derivedDataPath Build/`
 slather coverage --sonarqube-xml --scheme <schemeName> --build-directory <buildDirectory>  path/to/project.xcodeproj
 ```
-This command uses the [SonarQube generic test coverage format](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/test-coverage/generic-test-data) generating the default `sonarqube-generic-coverage.xml` coverage file in the base directory.
+This command uses the [SonarQube generic test coverage format](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/test-coverage/generic-test-data) to generate the default `sonarqube-generic-coverage.xml` coverage file in the base directory.
 This means you need to use `sonar.coverageReportPaths=sonarqube-generic-coverage.xml` when running the SonarScanner.
-Modify the path to the coverage file as needed so that the Sonar scanner can find it.
+Modify the path to the coverage file as required so that the Sonar scanner can find it.

 Example of a simple GitHub Actions workflow for this swift-coverage-example project for SonarQube Cloud.
-Notice the usage of Ruby version and `bundle exec` command:
+Notice the usage of the Ruby version and the `bundle exec` command:
 ```yaml
 name: Build
 on: